EmilyDeLisle/pycs_database/README.md

 The hosting and authentication for this project are provided by Firebase and data is stored in a Cloud Firestore database.

-The web form is hosted at http://pathfinderyouthsociety.web.app and the GUI is hosted at http://pathfinderyouthsociety.web.app/sign-in
+The web form is hosted at http://pathfinderyouthsociety.web.app and the GUI is hosted at http://pathfinderyouthsociety.web.app/sign-in.

+For demonstrations and images of the application in action, please visit my portfolio at [emilydelisle.ca](https://emilydelisle.ca).

 ##